 Salmones Camanchaca S.A. reports compliance with its commitments to financial institutions every six months.
-There are covenants related to its capacity to generate profits and equity, which are presented in note 17.
-As of September 30, 2023 and December 31, 2022, the Company has complied with the financial indicators required by these commitments, and any non-compliance has been duly authorized by the respective financial institutions.
+There are covenants related its capacity to generate profits and equity, which are presented in note 17.
+As of December 31, 2023 and 2022, the Company has complied with the financial indicators required by these commitments, and any non-compliance has been duly authorized by the respective financial institutions.